History of eugenics: Australia

-The policy of removing mixed-race Aboriginal children from their parents emerged from an opinion based on Eugenics theory in late 19th and early 20th century Australia that the 'full-blood' tribal Aborigine would be unable to sustain itself, and was doomed to inevitable extinction, as at the time huge numbers of aborigines were in fact dying out, from diseases caught from European settlers.
+The policy of removing mixed-race Aboriginal children from their parents emerged from an opinion based on Eugenics theory in late 19th and early 20th century Australia that the 'full-blood' tribal Aboriginal would be unable to sustain itself, and was doomed to inevitable extinction, as at the time huge numbers of Aboriginals were in fact dying out, from diseases caught from European settlers.
 An ideology at the time held that mankind could be divided into a civilizational hierarchy.
-This notion supposed that Northern Europeans were superior in civilization and that Aborigines were inferior.
-According to this view, the increasing numbers of mixed-descent children in Australia, labeled as "half-castes" (or alternatively "crossbreeds", "quadroons", and "octoroons") should develop within their respective communities, white or aboriginal, according to their dominant parentage.
+This notion supposed that Northern Europeans were superior in civilization and that Aboriginals were inferior.
+According to this view, the increasing numbers of mixed-descent children in Australia, labeled as "half-castes" (or alternatively "crossbreeds", "quadroons", and "octoroons") should develop within their respective communities, white or Aboriginal, according to their dominant parentage.

-Three generations of racial whitening in a family of Australian Aborigines.
+Three generations of racial whitening in a family of Australian Aboriginals.
 From right to left: a half-caste grandmother with her quadroon daughter and octoroon grandson.
 Image from a 1947 book by eugenicist A. O. Neville.

 In the first half of the 20th century, this led to policies and legislation that resulted in the removal of children from their tribe.

 The stated aim was to culturally assimilate mixed-descent people into contemporary Australian society.
-In all states and territories legislation was passed in the early years of the 20th century which gave Aboriginal protectors guardianship rights over Aborigines up to the age of sixteen or twenty-one.
+In all states and territories legislation was passed in the early years of the 20th century which gave Aboriginal protectors guardianship rights over Aboriginal up to the age of sixteen or twenty-one.
 Policemen or other agents of the state (such as Aboriginal Protection Officers), were given the power to locate and transfer babies and children of mixed descent from their communities into institutions.
 In these Australian states and territories, half-caste institutions (both government or missionary) were established in the early decades of the 20th century for the reception of these separated children.
 The 2002 movie Rabbit-Proof Fence portrays a true story about this system and the harrowing consequences of attempting to overcome it.

 In 1922, A.O.
 Neville was appointed the second Western Australia State Chief Protector of Aborigines.
 During the next quarter-century, he presided over the now notorious 'Assimilation' policy of removing mixed-race Aboriginal children from their parents.

 Neville believed that biological absorption was the key to 'uplifting the Native race'.
 Speaking before the Moseley Royal Commission, which investigated the administration of Aboriginals in 1934, he defended the policies of forced settlement, removing children from parents, surveillance, discipline and punishment, arguing that "they have to be protected against themselves whether they like it or not.
 They cannot remain as they are.
 The sore spot requires the application of the surgeon's knife for the good of the patient, and probably against the patient's will".
 In his twilight years, Neville continued to actively promote his policy.
 Towards the end of his career, Neville published Australia's Coloured Minority, a text outlining his plan for the biological absorption of aboriginal people into white Australia.